Best CPU cooler for i7-8700K in 2023 – for value, performance, low noise

-It’s no secret that, when pushed, a CPU can generate considerable amounts of heat, and it’s of prime importance to pair it with a cooler capable of keeping those temperatures in check.
-If you’ve just picked up an i7 8700k or plan to soon, and are eager to tap into the power of the i7 8700k with a CPU cooler fit for purpose, then look no further.
+It’s no secret that, when pushed to the extreme, processors can generate considerable amounts of heat, and it’s of prime importance to pair them with a CPU cooler capable of keeping those temperatures in check.
+If you’ve just picked up an Intel core chip or plan to soon, and are eager to tap into its raw power, then you’ll want an option that fits the title of best CPU cooler for i7-8700K.

 Although the i7 8700k may no longer feature atop Intel’s hierarchy of HEDT chips, it still has its place in gaming setups, especially among price-conscious builders who want performance without flirting with the exorbitant prices of more recently launched products.
-And, with such performance comes the heat dissipation needs to match, hence the importance of settling on the right cooler.
-Failing to do so doesn’t bear thinking about, but we quickly venture into unwanted throttling territory, distracting noise levels from whirling fans, and hampered performance.
+With such premium performance comes heat dissipation that needs to be matched, hence the importance of settling on the right cooler.
+Failing to do so doesn’t bear thinking about, but we quickly venture into an unwanted throttling territory, distracting noise levels from whirling fans, and hampered performance.

-As with most PC components, the sheer breadth of the choices on offer verges on the dizzying, and making a final decision is often a stressful experience, with fears of making the wrong choice sadly often part of the process.
-As always, we aim to simplify the process by leveraging our expertise on the matter and shining a spotlight on the very best CPU coolers for Intel’s i7 8700k.
-Let’s dive in.
+As with most PC components, from graphics cards to the motherboard, the sheer breadth of choices on offer verges on the dizzying.
+Making a final decision is often a stressful experience, with fears of making the wrong choice sadly often part of the process.
+As always, we aim to simplify the process by leveraging our expertise on the matter and shining a spotlight on the very best CPU cooler for the i7-8700k.

-Our research ultimately led us to five CPU coolers fit for the i7 8700k, which we consider the best for your money and recommend their suitability for those seeking specific features such as low noise, value, and overclocking potential, among others.
+Our research ultimately led us to find the best CPU cooler for the i7-8700k, which we considered based on the suitability for those seeking specific features, such as low noise, value, and overclocking potential, among others.

-Trawling through all the coolers on the market, we found ourselves always reverting to the Noctua NH-D15, and it takes our top pick for the best CPU cooler for the i7 8700k.
-Developed by the folks over at Noctua, a company that’s cemented a reputation over the past decade as the best cooler manufacturer, this air cooler not only packs a punch when it comes to performance but keeps things quiet in the process.
+Trawling through all the coolers on the market, we found ourselves always reverting to the Noctua NH-D15, and it takes our top pick for the best CPU cooler for the i7-8700k.
+Developed by the folks over at Noctua, a company that’s cemented a reputation over the past decade as the best cooler manufacturer, this air cooler not only packs a punch when it comes to performance but holds true to a quiet operation.

 Under the hood, it features a duo of 1NF-A15 140mm fans with aluminum fins alongside a chunky 150 mm fin stack and decent clearance for memory heat spreaders thanks to a single fan mode.
 The cooler’s performance nears that of much pricier All-in-One CPU liquid coolers, even when overlocked, and fares incredibly well whatever the load.
-Noise levels never pass 25 dB even when you throw everything at the i7 8700k, thanks to low-noise adapters and Noctua’s excellent NT-H1 thermal paste, which conveniently comes alongside the NH-D15.
+Noise levels never pass 25 dB even when you throw everything at the i7-8700k, thanks to its low-noise adaptor and Noctua’s excellent NT-H1 thermal paste, which conveniently comes alongside the NH-D15.

 Looking at the negatives, the Noctua NH-D15 is big at 165 mm, making it a no-go for builds with limited space, but if you are still on the hunt for a case, we recommend opting for something bigger to accommodate this excellent cooler.

-However, acoustics is where the Corsair Hydro Series H115i PRO truly shines.
+However, acoustics is where the Corsair Hydro Series H115i PRO truly shines with such a low noise level you’ll forget it’s even on.
 The fans themselves produce a maximum of 20 dB when running at full speed.
 Add to that a nifty Zero RPM mode, which, as the name suggests, switches off the fans when the CPU falls below a software-assigned temperature of your choosing.

 If you want to save some cash by opting for an air cooler but want low operational noise levels, then look no further than the be quiet!
 Dark Rock Pro 4.